 On January 4th, Glenwood Landing began its month long C.R.E.W.
 (Curious Readers Enthusiastic Writers) festival with an exciting school-wide assembly celebrating 30 years of C.R.E.W.
 This year, the C.R.E.W. committee proudly stated that the theme was “Readers as Leaders.”
 Students have been encouraged all month to read books about fiction, poetry, non-fiction, biographies, and science fiction, just to name a few and write about them.
 The enjoyable ceremony was filled with songs and a presentation summarizing all of the educational activities that will take place during the month of January 2019.

 Some exciting new and traditional events for C.R.E.W. this year include:

-A visit by author, Kathryn Otoshi, who wrote One, Zero, Two and Beautiful Hands
+- Visit by award author/illustrator, Kathryn Otoshi, One, Zero, Two and Beautiful Hands

-Leaders as Readers Trivia, children will be asked questions regarding famous Leaders
+- Leaders as Readers Trivia, children were asked questions regarding famous Leaders

-Buddy Reading & Writing, inter-classes share reading and writing together
+- Buddy Reading & Writing, inter-classes shared reading and writing together

-St. Jude StoryQuest, which includes raising money for children with cancer.
-A new goal of $3,000 was announced by GWL for this important cause.
+- St. Jude StoryQuest, helped raise money for children with cancer with a goal of $3,000

-Today a Reader, Tomorrow a Leader, will showcase students who set and accomplish high reading levels
+- Today a Reader, Tomorrow a Leader, showcased students who set and accomplished high reading levels

 - Leaders in S.T.E.A.M, coordinated various S.T.E.A.M. activities with the C.R.E.W. theme